google-deepmind/mujoco/doc/programming.rst

 Getting started
 ~~~~~~~~~~~~~~~

+MuJoCo is an open source project.
+Pre-built dynamic libraries are available for x86_64 and arm64 machines running
+Windows, Linux, and macOS.
+These can be downloaded from the `GitHub Releases page <https://github.com/deepmind/mujoco/releases>`_.
+Users who do not intend to develop or modify core MuJoCo code are encouraged to use our pre-built libraries, as these
+come bundled with the same versions of dependencies those that we regularly test against, and benefit from build flags
+that have been tuned for performance.
+Our pre-built libraries are almost entirely self-contained and do not require
+other any library to be present, other than the standard C runtime.
+We also hide all symbols corresponding apart from
+those that form MuJoCo's public API, thus ensuring that it can coexist with any other libraries that may be loaded into
+the process (including other versions of libraries that MuJoCo depends on).

-The software distribution is a single .zip (Windows) or .tar.gz (Mac and Linux) archive whose name contains the platform
+The pre-built distribution is a single .zip on Windows, .dmg on macOS, and .tar.gz on Linux.
-and software version, e.g. mujoco210_windows.zip.
 There is no installer.
-Simply unzip this archive in a directory of
+On Windows and Linux, simply extract the archive in a directory of your choice.
+From the ``bin`` subdirectory, you can
-your choice (where you have write access).
-You may need to use chmod to set execute permissions or otherwise give
-permissions to run the libraries.
-From the bin subdirectory, you can now run the precompiled code samples, for example:
+now run the precompiled code samples, for example:

 .. code-block:: Text

      Windows:           simulate ..\model\humanoid.xml
      Linux and macOS:   ./simulate ../model/humanoid.xml

-Prior to MuJoCo 2.0, running the code samples needed LD_LIBRARY_PATH on Linux.
-As of MuJoCo 2.0, they are compiled with
-"rpath $ORIGIN" so the library is found in the executable directory (if it is not in the path).

 The directory structure is shown below.
 Users can re-organize it if needed, as well as install the dynamic libraries in
 other directories and set the path accordingly.
 The only file created automatically is MUJOCO_LOG.TXT in the executable